Intro

 If you remember, in 2014, there was a blockbuster film by Director Christopher Nolan,

-suddenly, he found himself in a five-dimensional space.
 A five-dimensional tesseract.
 It was a mind-boggling experience.
 A place where he could communicate with his past self, by using gravity.
 Seeing these scenes, you might have wondered, if it is actually possible.

 Does this exist in a black hole?
 If we fall into a black hole, what will we see?